 Alex serves as a pension trustee on the multi-employer Steelworkers Pension Plan, and is Chair of the Canadian Energy and Related Industries Pension Plan (CERi).
-He also serves as a Trustee on a large multi-employer health and welfare benefit plan and on various committees for the Financial Services Regulatory Authority, including the Technical Advisory Committee on Asset Transfers, the Stakeholders Advisory Group and the Multi-Employer Pension Plan Committee.
+He also serves on various committees for the Financial Services Regulatory Authority, including the Stakeholders Advisory Group (SAC) and the Multi-Employer Pension Plan Committee.

-Alex is the Vice-Chair and past Chair of the University of Toronto Pension Plan; Secretary Treasurer of Multi-Employer Benefit Plan Council of Canada and past Chair of the Financial Services Commission of Ontario Multi-Employer Pension Committee.
-He previously served as a Labour Co-Chair of the Ontario University Pension Project.
+Alex has served as the Vice-Chair and Chair of the University of Toronto Pension Plan and is currently the President of Multi-Employer Benefit Plan Council of Canada (MEBCO) He previously served as a Labour Co-Chair of the Ontario University Pension Project.
 Alex is as a spinal cord peer support volunteer and was appointed to the Board of Directors of Spinal Cord Injury Ontario in 2018, where he serves as Treasurer as well as on the governance committee.

-Prior to joining Morneau Shepell in 2013, Hazel spent more than 25 years at PricewaterhouseCoopers (PwC) where she held a wide variety of leadership roles, including Canadian Leadership Group member, Human Capital leader, Corporate Advisory and Restructuring Group partner, lead client relationship partner, and chair of PwC’s Women in Leadership initiative.
+Prior to joining Morneau Shepell in 2013, Hazel spent 29 years at PwC Canada where she held several leadership roles, including Canadian Leadership Group member, Human Capital Leader, and Partner within the Corporate Advisory and Restructuring Group, an area she practiced in for 20 years.

-Hazel serves on the boards of TELUS Corporation, Queen’s University, and Unity Health Toronto (UHT) where she chairs the Resources Committee and the Audit Subcommittee.
-She previously served on the Boards of Shaw Festival Theatre, where she chaired the Finance and Audit Committee, and St. Michael’s Hospital which, in 2017, amalgamated with St. Joseph’s Health Centre and Providence Healthcare to form UHT.
+Hazel serves on the boards of Allied Properties Real Estate Investment Trust, TELUS Corporation, and Unity Health Toronto where she chairs the Resources Committee and the Audit Subcommittee.
+She previously served on the Boards of Queen’s University, St. Michael’s Hospital, and the Shaw Festival Theatre.

 Hazel earned a Bachelor of Commerce (Honours) degree from Queen’s University and is a CPA, CA. She also holds the ICD.D designation from the Institute of Corporate Directors.

-Helen Sinclair is a corporate director and producer of on-demand digital programming, including continuing education for corporate directors.
+Helen Sinclair is a corporate and not-for-profit director.
 She spent her early career at The Bank of Nova Scotia, leading to her appointment as head of the bank’s strategic planning and public affairs functions.
 From 1989 to 1996, she was the President and Chief Executive Officer of the Canadian Bankers Association.

 Helen currently serves on the Board of the St. Michael’s Hospital Foundation where she co-chairs its Centre for Urban Health Solutions Cabinet.
 She is also a member of the Audit Committee of the Office of the Superintendent of Financial Institutions. .
-She previously served as a director of Stelco (Chair of its Pension Committee), the Toronto Dominion Bank, Davis + Henderson and the Canada Pension Plan Investment Board, and EPCOR Utilities.
-She was previously the Chair of the YMCA of Greater Toronto, as a member of the GTA United Way Campaign Cabinet and on the Board of Governors of York University.
+She previously served as a director of Stelco (Chair of its Pension Committee), the Toronto Dominion Bank, Davis + Henderson, the Canada Pension Plan Investment Board, and EPCOR Utilities.
+She was previously the Chair of the YMCA of Greater Toronto, a member of the GTA United Way Campaign Cabinet and a member of the Board of Governors of York University.

 She also has held positions on a variety of public policy and regulatory bodies, including the former Pension Commission of Ontario, and co-chaired an alliance of pension plan sponsors known as the Business Committee on Pension Policy, which commissioned research and conducted advocacy on pension legislation reform.